Q. How do I register my child for the Dual Immersion Program at Mistral?

 A. Students class assignments are posted at the Class List Posting Event the week before classes start.
 Please check the Mistral calendar for the date and time of this important event.
-At the event, parents get to see which classroom their child has been assigned for the year, meet their teacher, locate their classroom and line number as well as connecting with classmates, signing up for PTA, learn about classroom volunteer opportunities, how to help out with the walkathon and more.
-At the event you can also make your annual PTA, and MVEF donations that help fund important programs at our school.
+At this event, parents get to see which classroom their child has been assigned, meet their teacher, locate their classroom and line number as well as connect with classmates.
+Parents can also join the PTA, learn about classroom volunteer opportunities and more.

 Q. Where should I bring my child on the first day of school?